VoodooI2C/VoodooI2C/Documentation/Installation.md

 ### Windows Patches

 Regardless of whether or not your machine shipped with Windows, it is likely that you will require a Windows patch.
 Under the `VoodooI2C` section in the MaciASL patches dialog box, there are a few patches labelled `Windows`.
 Choose the patch corresponding to the version of Windows that shipped with your machine.
 If you are not sure which version of Windows your machine shipped with, check the product key sticker which is usually located on the bottom of your machine.
-If your machine did not ship with Windows then you will have to test each patch until you find one that works - it is recommended that you start with Windows 7 and work your way up.
+If your machine did not ship with Windows then you will have to test each patch until you find one that works - it is recommended that you start with Windows 10 and work your way down.

 ### Controller Patches (Skylake systems only)